5 AWS Cost Optimization Tips Every Startup Should Know

 Right-Size Your Instances

-Probably should have led with this section, honestly, because right-sizing delivers the quickest wins.
+Okay, here’s the thing nobody tells you., because right-sizing delivers the quickest wins.
 Many teams over-provision EC2 instances during initial setup.
 Use AWS Compute Optimizer to analyze your usage patterns and identify instances that are larger than necessary.
 Switching from an m5.xlarge to an m5.large can cut costs by 50% with no performance impact for many workloads.

 Leverage Spot Instances